-POSC 450 Career and ePortfolio Workshop
+POSC 450 Career Readiness Workshop

-Provides senior students majoring in Political Science and Public Policy with an opportunity and framework to reflect on their past work in the major and the wider liberal arts as well as look forward to opportunities and challenges after graduation.
-Completion of an ePortfolio will be an essential component.
+Provides senior students majoring in Political Science with an opportunity and framework to reflect on their past work in the major and the wider liberal arts as well as look forward to opportunities and challenges after graduation.
 Students will work with the instructor, career service professionals, and alumni to understand career and graduate school possibilities and prepare strategies for success.

-Prerequisite: PSPP Major, senior status
+Prerequisite: POSC Major, senior status